SSC-CIO-DigitalTaskForce/hello/README.md

 1. If you want to see how it will look, press `F1` and type `Markdown: Open preview`.
 1. Go back to the `Source Control` view.
 You should now see `HELLO.md` in the list of changed files.
 1. Select `HELLO.md` to see that change you made.
 1. If you're happy with the change, click the `+` that appears when you hover `HELLO.md` to stage the change.
-This tells Git you are planning to commit the file.
+This tells Git you are planning to save the change to your branch (with a commit).
 1. Enter a message and press `CTRL + Enter` to commit the change:
 ![Creating a commit in VS Code](./assets/imgs/commit-message.png)

-You've just created a new commit!
+You've just created a commit!
 This is where Git shines.
-It keeps a complete history of changes (commits) made to a project that you can browse whenever you want.
+It keeps a complete history of all changes (commits) made to a repository that you can browse whenever you want.

 # Create a pull request
-Now that you've made a change, it's time to merge it with the `master` branch of the repository so everyone can see it.
-This is done with a pull request.
+Now that you've made a change in your branch, it's time to move that change into the `master` branch of the repository so everyone can see it.
+In Git, this is called merging your branch with `master` and GitHub uses **Pull Requests** to do this.

 1. Go back to the `Source Control` view, click the same `...` link you used to create a branch and select `Push`.
 1. Select `OK` to publish the branch.
+This copies it from your local repository to the remote repository on GitHub.
 1. Open a browser and go to the [repository on GitHub](https://github.com/dtf-ein/hello).
 1. Click the green `Compare & pull request` button.
 1. Update the pull request title and description to explain the change.
+This lets other people know what you've done.
 1. Click `Create pull request`.

 The pull request can now be reviewed by other team members, and if everything looks good, it will get merged into `master`.